huangyh45/Coptotermes-formosanus-hindgut-transcriptome-supplementary-data/README.md

 - transcripts.fasta.gz: assembled hindgut transcriptome of reads unmapped to the genome of Coptotermes formosanus, including the transcripts from the flagellates
 - transcripts2anno.tsv.gz: function annotation of the transcripts
 - czh.Trinity.kraken2.gz: taxa identification of the transcripts by Kraken2
-- azadirachtin_vs_CK_DEG.tsv: differential expression analysis results of termite hindgut of azadirachtin vs control
+- azadirachtin_vs_CK_all_results.tsv: differential expression analysis results of termite hindgut of azadirachtin vs control
 - DEG_with_CI_azadirachtin_CK.tsv: Confidence Interval of log2FC of DEGs in termite hindgut of azadirachtin vs control
-- nootkatone_vs_CK_DEG.tsv: differential expression analysis results of termite hindgut of nootkatone vs control
+- nootkatone_vs_CK_all_results.tsv: differential expression analysis results of termite hindgut of nootkatone vs control
 - DEG_with_CI_nootkatone_CK.tsv: Confidence Interval of log2FC of DEGs in termite hindgut of nootkatone vs control
 - nootkatone_vs_azadirachtin_all_results.csv: differential expression analysis results of termite hindgut of nootkatone vs azadirachtin
 - nootkatone_vs_azadirachtin_DEG_with_CI.csv: Confidence Interval of log2FC of DEGs in termite hindgut of nootkatone vs azadirachtin